Building blocks for Decentralized Identity

 The Kantara Initiative is a nonprofit organization giving people agency over their personal data and the confidence to transact in the digital economy.
 Its goal is to offer service providers conformity assessment and assurance against well known standards and specifications while taking a user-centric approach to emerging industry and marketplace needs.

-Notable Specifications: Identity Assurance Trust Framework, User Managed Access, Consent Receipts
+Notable Specifications: SAML, Identity Assurance Trust Framework, User Managed Access (UMA) 2.0, Consent Receipts

 OpenID Foundation is a special-purpose standards organization that was formed due to industry collaboration around digital identity technologies.
 OpenID Foundation has standardized several specifications around web-based digital identity technology.

 ID2020 is a global alliance of organizations working towards responsibly implemented and widely accessible digital identity by the year 2020.
-This effort precedes much of the work on decentralized identity and SSI, however the group tends to embrace blockchain-based technologies and their ability to transform the digital identity landscape.
+This effort precedes much of the work on decentralized identity and SSI, however the group tends to embrace the idea of user-centric technologies and believes in their ability to transform the digital identity landscape.
 One of their key principles is that personal data should be portable, persistent, and private.

 INATBA offers developers and users of decentralized ledger technology a global forum to interact with regulators and policy makers and bring blockchain technology to the maturity and scale required for adoption.
 It’s a dynamic organization with many prominent members that serves as a platform to discuss and advocate for open standards, decentralized applications & services, and governance frameworks across the many different domains of the decentralized ecosystem.